Oskarshamns AIK

-Oskarshamns AIK is a Swedish football club located in Oskarshamn in Kalmar County.
+'Oskarshamns Allmänna Idrottsklubb, commonly known as Oskarshamns AIK or OAIK is a Swedish football club located in Oskarshamn, Kalmar County.

 Background

 Oskarshamns Allmänna Idrottsklubb were formed on 1 September 1922.
-Notable players that have played for the club include Amar Drndo, Viktor Niklasson and Kawaar Betkari.

 Since their foundation Oskarshamns AIK has participated mainly in the middle divisions of the Swedish football league system.
-The club currently plays in Division 1 Södra Götaland which is the fourth tier of Swedish football.
 They play their home matches on artificial turf at the Arena Oskarshamn in Oskarshamn.
 The club also uses Ernemar IP.

 Oskarshamns AIK are affiliated to Smålands Fotbollförbund.

+The club reached the third-tier Division 1 in 2013, starting the 2014 in the league.

 Current squad

 Recent history

 In recent seasons Oskarshamns AIK have competed in the following divisions: